IBM/secure-bitcoin-wallet/README.md

 You can find the instructions [here](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-provision).

-Make sure to copy and paste in the public half of an SSH key.
-If you don't one already, please follow the guide [here]( https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
+Make sure to copy and paste in your SSH public key.
+If you don't have one already, please follow the guide [here]( https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).

 ### Log into your Virtual Server